Chriscbr/search-reminders/README.md

 ├── node_modules            - Stores dependency code during development
 ├── package-lock.json       - Dependency metadata
 ├── package.json            - General metadata and dependency list
+├── .eslintrc.js            - Settings for the ESLint tool
+├── .eslintignore           - List of files/directories for ESLint to ignore ├── .prettierrc.js          - Settings for Prettier (automatic code formatting)
+├── .travis.yml             - Settings for Travis (automatic CI/CD / testing)
+├── tsconfig.json           - Settings for compiling TypeScript to JavaScript
 ├── public                  - Non-JS assets used by the extension │   ├── images              - Icons and such
 │   ├── manifest.json       - Chrome extension metadata information
 │   ├── options.html        - HTML layout for options page
 │   └── popup.html          - HTML layout for popup
 ├── src                     - Source code
+│   ├── components/         - Folder containing all React components
 │   ├── background.tsx      - Code that runs in the background and stores data
 │   ├── chrome_helpers.tsx  - Wrapper functions for Chrome APIs
 │   ├── common.tsx          - Code that is shared between modules